hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ### Set up

-The package is written as an R script, `run_spp.R`, with various options that can be specified when running from the command line.
-It is run using `R` and `samtools`.
-To get set up we will need to start an interactive session, load the necessary modules and set up the directory structure:
+The *phantompeakqualtools* package is written as an R script, `run_spp.R` that uses `samtools` as a dependency.
+The package has various options that can be specified when running from the command line.
+To get set up, we will need to start an interactive session, load the necessary modules and set up the directory structure:

 ```
 $ bsub -Is -n 4 -q interactive bash